amart120/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+The functionality of process_movie_data.py in test will be replaced
+by the functionality created in the top_N branch, using the
+fast-forward merge method.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?